EmilStenstrom/django-components/README.md

 ### Default attributes

 Sometimes you may want to specify default values for attributes.
-You can pass a second argument (or kwarg `default`) to set the defaults.
+You can pass a second argument (or kwarg `defaults`) to set the defaults.

 ```django
 <div {% html_attrs attrs defaults %}>